-The Chief Executive Officer is assisted in his managerial and operational duties by the Deputy Chief Executive Officer (second person who effectively runs CNP Assurances) and the members of the Executive Committee.
+The Chief Executive Officer is assisted in her managerial and operational duties by the Deputy Chief Executive Officer and the members of the Executive Committee.

 1.4 Executive Committee

 The Executive Committee leads CNP Assurances' operations and implements the corporate strategy decided by the Board of Directors.